Discover more from Polemics

 Richard Wolstencroft - Film director known for his attempts to put the “hate scene” on film.
 His films include Pearls Before Swine and The Second Coming.

 “Riots Not Diets” - Some fat acceptance slogan.
 Or at least a slogan against veganism and corporate conformity.
-But yeah, if your fat, you need a diet.
+But yeah, if you are fat, you need a diet.
 It’s all in your head.
 Unnecessary anxiety doesn’t mean keep getting fat.

 Robert Crumb - Cartoonist known for his crude and sleazy drawings of the post-hippy era.